Credit Card Minimum Payment Definition

 When you start out using credit cards, one of the first things you should understand is the importance of the minimum payment.

 Your credit card terms require you to pay at least the minimum payment by the due date each month.
 This payment is the lowest amount you can pay on your credit card to avoid penalties.
-Minimum payments are typically calculated as percentage of your outstanding balance.
+Minimum payments are typically calculated as percentage of your outstanding balance plus any fees that have been added to your balance.
 That means the higher your credit card balance, the higher your minimum payment will be.

 What Happens If You Miss Your Minimum Payment